List of roles and awards of Oscar Isaac

 American actor Oscar Isaac has received several accolades for his work, including one Golden Globe Award, National Board of Review Award and Australian Film Institute Award each.
-His career began as a teenager with a minor role in the film Illtown (1998), followed by parts on stage in Joseph Adler's 2000 productions of This Is Our Youth and Side Man.
-Isaac landed his first major role in the biblical drama film The Nativity Story (2007).
+His career began as a teenager with a minor role in the film Illtown (1998), followed by stage roles in Joseph Adler's 2000 productions of This Is Our Youth and Side Man in Miami, Florida.
+Isaac landed his first major role in the biblical drama film The Nativity Story (2006).
 He played Romeo alongside Lauren Ambrose in the Public Theater's Romeo and Juliet (2007).
 For much of the rest of the 2000s, Isaac played minor roles in films—the thriller The Life Before Her Eyes (2007), the biopic Che (2008), the spy thriller Body of Lies (2008) and the Spanish historical drama Agora (2009).
 He won the AACTA Award for Best Actor in a Supporting Role for his role as José Ramos-Horta in Balibo (2009).
 In 2010, Isaac played villain King John in Robin Hood.
 His profile increased with four roles in 2011.
 These included an asylum orderly in the fantasy Sucker Punch and an ex-convict in the critically acclaimed action drama Drive (2011).
 He had four film releases in 2012, including For Greater Glory, for which he was nominated for an ALMA Award for Favorite Movie Actor – Supporting Role.